-Green & Blue is a British company, that’s based in Perranporth, in Cornwall.
+Green & Blue is a British company, based in Perranporth, in Cornwall.
 Green & Blue’s Bee Bricks and Bee Blocks have been designed in Cornwall and are created in small batches in the UK.
-Green & Blue Bee Bricks and Green & Blue Bee Blocks have been designed to provide homes for red mason bees, leaf cutter bees, and other species of solitary bee.
+Green & Blue Bee Bricks and Green & Blue Bee Blocks have been designed to provide nest sites for red mason bees, leaf cutter bees, and other species of solitary bee.

 Hooray for Cornwall Council, who have recommended that 50% of all new builds should have a Bee Brick!
 With this in mind, Green & Blue Bee Bricks would make an ideal gift for anyone planning on building their own home, planning to build an extension, or building a wall, shed, or greenhouse.

-Within a cavity at her chosen site, the female bee will create a cell, which she lines with mud that she will excavate herself from a nearby riverbank or an area of damp muddy soil in the locality.
-The female red mason bee gathers the mud, using her forelegs to shape and form the wet soil into a more easily carried pellet shape, which she transports to the nest in her specially adapted mandible.
+Within a cavity at her chosen site, the female bee will create a cell, which she lines with mud that she will excavate herself from a nearby riverbank, a pond, or an area of damp muddy soil in the locality.
+The female red mason bee gathers mud, using her forelegs to shape and form the wet soil into a more easily carried pellet shape, which she transports to the nest in her specially adapted mandible.

 The female red mason bee will set out sufficient pollen, which she mixes with a small amount of nectar, and then leaves inside the cell as a food source for each bee larvae.
 The female bee will then lay a single egg onto the pollen inside every cell she creates.
 She then covers each cell with a layer or dividing wall of mud, which protects the developing bee inside and separates one chamber from the next, until the cavity is full of bee cells.